freeradical13/freeradical13.github.io/index.md

 ### Phylogeny

 [Phylogeny][] is the study of the historical relationships between organisms and placement into a [taxonomy][].
 A taxonomy is broken down into a tree of groups called [taxa][] (singular taxon).
 The top-most taxa (called [domains][]) are Prokaryotes and Euykaryotes.
+Eukaryotes include a membrane-bound nucleus containing their chromosomes and other membrane-bound compartments called [organelles][], whereas prokaryotes have free-floating chromosomes.
 Prokaryotes are subdivided into Archaea and Bacteria.
-Eukaryotes include a membrane-bound nucleus containing their chromosomes and have membrane-bound organelles, whereas prokaryotes have free-floating chromosomes.

 Below the domain is the [kingdom][].
 One common split of the Eukarya domain is into the kingdoms: Animals, Plants, Fungi, and Protista (Protists are simply any eukaryotes other than animals, plants, and fungi).
 Kingdoms are divided into [Phyla][] (singular phylum) based on features such as common traits and genetic relatedness.
 Phyla are divided into classes.
 [Classes][] are divided into orders.
 [Orders][] are divided into families.
-[Families][] are divided into genera (singular genus).
-[Genera][] are divided into species.
-The official name of an organism (or [binomial nomenclature][]) is the name of the genus followed by the name of the species.
+[Families][] are divided into genera.
+[Genera][] (singular genus) are divided into species.

+The official name of an organism (or [binomial nomenclature][]) is the name of the genus followed by the name of the species and the name is usually written in <i>italics</i>.
+The common name of an organism is an informal name which might be ambiguous.
+For example, dog is a common name for a domesticated wolf and its official name is [<i>Canis familiaris</i>][dog].
+A name with a genus followed by  [<i>spp.</i>][] (<i>species pluralis</i>, Latin for multiple species) refers to a species of a known genus but the exact species is unknown or unspecified.

 Since all organisms have common descent, this top-down organization is called the [tree of life][].
-A [monophyletic group][] (or [clade][]) includes all the descendants of a common ancestor.
+A [monophyletic group][] (or [clade][]) includes a common ancestor and all of its descendants.
 A [paraphyletic group][] is a monophyletic group that excludes some subsets of the total monophyletic group.
 A [polyphyletic group][] shares traits but does not share a common ancestor.
 A lineage that diverges early in the history of a group is a [basal taxon][].

 Both prokaryotes and eukaryotes are made of cells.